Key Terms and Conditions

 - Be admitted to and maintain enrollment in an eligible program as a regular degree or certificate-seeking student;

-- If male, be registered with the Selective Service Administration,
+If male, be registered with the Selective Service Administration, no longer required as of 2021-2022 award year,

 - Not have been convicted of a drug offense resulting in termination of eligibility for federal benefits,